k2view-academy/K2View-Academy/articles/32_LU_storage/03_big_lu_storage.md

 # Big Logical Units

 There is a 2G limitation in Cassandra for writing compressed SQLite LUI files into a Cassandra **entity** table as blobs.
 Fabric enables storing big LUIs without limitations on size by splitting data into chunks.
 The SQLite file's chunks are written into the Cassandra **entity_chunks** table in parallel.
-The data is first written into the **entity_chunks** table and then the **entity** table is populated.
+The data is first written into the **entity_chunks** table and then after all chunks were written successfully the **entity** table is populated.

 The **entity** table includes the following data: